Correcting the timing difference between cylinders on the /2 BMW motorcycle twin.

 This is not for the faint hearted or the average mechanic, but only the skilled or very adventurous one.
 Don’t even try to hold me responsible for the results.
 This writing will bring a lot of criticism from “experts” and I understand that.
 Were these experts there, doing it on a production basis?
 Feel free to ask politely, but as many of you have already discovered, I don’t suffer fools easily.

-I will address the /2 (and earlier) and /5 (and /6 and /7) in different parts because, while the procedure is similar, they are really different.
-I haven’t gotten around to the /5 and later procedures.
-Maybe one day.
+I will address the /2 (and earlier) and /5, /6 and /7 in a different article because, while the procedure is similar, they are really different.

 The /2 magneto BMW (1951-69) ignition.